 This didn’t reduce the harvest but it did reduce the amount of water splash or disease that got established on the plant.
 Made it all neat and clean with more air circulation between plants to hold down disease.

-So – as the fruit ripens (it ripens from the bottom to the top) remove the leaves from below the current ripening fruit cluster.
+So – as the fruit ripens (it ripens from the bottom to the top) you can remove the leaves from below the current ripening fruit cluster if you really feel like doing it.

 Do not remove leaves from above the lowest ripening fruit cluster.
 In other words, remove leaves from all points below existing tomatoes.